agardnerIT/thekindkeptn/index.md

 ## I've Installed.
 What Now?

-See [first steps](first-steps.md) to start the keptn discovery path.
+See [first steps](first-steps.md) to start the Keptn discovery path.

 ----